maryosu/skinhub/README.md

 [Download](https://frankie.s-ul.eu/Z4LjdMlV)

-rohulk 5.0 skin with old rohulk 4.0 hitcircles and a cursor that was in the extras folder
+rohulk 5.0 skin with old rohulk 4.0 hitcircles and a cursor that was in the extras folder also combo numbers from cookiezi skin because the original ones way too distracting